 If everyone buckled up, about 45-50 lives could be saved each year in Maryland.

-The average number of injuries resulting from failure to wear a seat belt.
+The average number of motor vehicle occupant (driver/passenger) injuries resulting from the decision not to wear a seat belt.

 Be the BUCKLED UP Driver and always make sure you and your passengers are buckled before driving.

 Common excuses such as “it takes too long,” “it rubs my neck,” and “I’m only driving a short distance” are invalid excuses for not buckling up.
 It takes three seconds to buckle up and the slight irritation you might feel may end up saving your life if you are in a crash.

 Unrestrained occupants of vehicles become deadly projectiles in a crash, injuring others as they are thrown around inside the vehicle—and, in many cases, ejected through a window.
 Occupants ejected from vehicles are 90 times more likely to be killed in the event of a crash.
 Unbelted passengers in the back seat are especially dangerous as their bodies can become a projectile, potentially hurting the driver and other passengers as well as themselves.

 Consider this too – if a driver is unbuckled, 70 percent of the time the children in that vehicle will not be buckled either.
 Adults who don’t buckle up are sending a deadly message to children, as well as other passengers, that it’s okay not to use seat belts.
 Learn more about Child Passenger Safety.